melezhik/swat/README.md

 ### Using regexp

 Regexps are subtypes of expected values, with the only adjustment that you may use _perl regular expressions_ instead of plain strings checks.
-Everything started with `regexp:` would be treated as regular expression.
+Everything started with `regexp:` marker would be treated as regular expression.

     # this is example of regexp check
     regexp: App Version Number: (\d+\.\d+\.\d+)